walkerkq/spotify_genre_classification/spotify_genres.md

 Energy and loudness are fairly highly correlated (0.68).
 Let’s remove loudness, since energy appears to give more distinction between genre groups (as seen in the density plot).

+Energy and acousticness are negatively correlated, which makes sense, along with the positive correlation between danceability and valence (happier songs lead to more dancing).
+Liveness, tempo, and energy are clustered together, as are speechiness and danceability.

 ``` r
 # remove loudness